rilley78/KnittingImageParser/README.md

 To do:

-✔?Get link from image
+✔Get link from image
+✔Open window
-✔?Open window
+✔?Open image
 Select resolution
 Load button
 Parse image in some file